ivw/ezmode-vscode/README.md

 ## Comparison with other modal editors

-EzMode doesn't add as many commands as Vim, for example, but EzMode can use any action that's already available in the IDE.

-- No block cursor
-- No changes to copy/paste behavior
+Compared to Vim or Kakoune, EzMode focuses on adding customizable modes without altering the editor's fundamental behavior.
+It doesn't change how copy/paste works, and it doesn't use a block cursor, only changing the cursor color to indicate mode.

+EzMode avoids Ctrl and Alt entirely for ergonomics and simplicity.
+This makes it easier to learn and configure while preserving your existing editor shortcuts.

-- `ijkl` instead of `hjkl`
+EzMode also uses the more intuitive `ijkl` layout for arrow-key movement instead of `hjkl`.

-EzMode uses *object-verb* style like Kakoune, rather than Vim's *verb-object* style.
+It also uses *object-verb* style like Kakoune, rather than Vim's *verb-object* style.
 A few common examples:

 |                           | EzMode | Vim    | Kakoune     |
 |---------------------------|--------|--------|-------------|